-Jennifer Houwer (Kadwell) and Holly Pietowski (MacDonald) Memorial Award

-Jennifer Houwer (Kadwell) received the degree of BScPhm from the University of Toronto in 2011.
-She suffered from Hodgkin's lymphoma throughout most of her studies at the Leslie Dan Faculty of Pharmacy and succumbed to the disease in 2012.
+Jennifer Houwer (Kadwell) and Holly Pietowski (MacDonald) Memorial Award throughout most of her studies at the Leslie Dan Faculty of Pharmacy and succumbed to the disease in 2012.
 Holly Pietowski (MacDonald) entered the BScPhm program in 2007.
 She was diagnosed with acute lymphoblastic leukemia in 2010 and passed away in 2011 before completing the program.
 The family and friends of Jennifer Houwer (Kadwell) and Holly Pietowski (MacDonald) established an award in their memory.
 It is given to a student in the undergraduate program who demonstrates exceptional vision and outstanding leadership through volunteer service to the community (outside of the Faculty, but within the University), has played on at least one intramural sports team and has a cumulative GPA of at least 2.70.
 Students are only eligible to receive this award once.